-1. Search for a Condo for Rent on Property Listings Portal
+1. Search for a condo for rent on property portals

 Estate Agents are granted licences by Council for Estate Agencies (CEA) and the salespersons of the estate agents are registered.
 They can perform estate agency work only if they have a valid licence or registration.